Kinoma/KPR-examples/README.md

 ### <a href="https://github.com/Kinoma/KPR-examples/tree/master/basic-checkbox">basic-checkbox</a>
 <a href="https://github.com/Kinoma/KPR-examples/tree/master/basic-container-layout"><img src="https://raw.githubusercontent.com/Kinoma/KPR-examples/master/screenshots/basic-checkbox-example.jpg" height="100" alt=""/></a>

-<x-app-info id="basiccheckbox.example.kinoma.marvell.com"><span class="uiSample"></span></x-app-info>
+<x-app-info id="basiccheckbox.example.kinoma.marvell.com"><span class="uiSample mobileSample"></span></x-app-info>

-This basic example demonstrates the use of the Checkbox object from the Controls framework.
-In addition to general setup one option for impleneting "Check all" is also shown.
+This basic example demonstrates how to use the Checkbox object from the Controls library.
+In addition to general setup, one option for implementing "Check all" is also shown.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***